MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/index.md

 _new as of Microsoft Edge 128_

-In the **Performance** tool, when exporting the trace file, stores the source code of compiled scripts in the trace file.  <!-- This experiment is used when loading an enhanced trace in a new window. -->
+In the **Performance** tool, when exporting the trace file, stores the source code of compiled scripts in the trace file.

+This experiment makes the **Performance** tool capture newly added traces for script source text, to support enhanced traces v2.
+This feature is being implemented in upstream.
+This experiment doesn't affect the capabilities of downstream enhanced traces.
+The state of this checkbox doesn't impact a downstream user's experience.

 Status:
 * This checkbox is present in Microsoft Edge Canary 128.